 The article shares lessons learned from implementing procedures for a new ISO 13485 quality system.
 This is the second in a series.
 The first month of procedure implementation was covered in a previous article titled, “How to implement a new ISO 13485 quality system plan in 2016.”

-Typically, I recommend implementing a new ISO 13485 quality system over a 6-month period, but recently I a few clients have requested my assistance with implementing a quality management system within 4 months.
-In November I wrote an article about implementing a new ISO 13485 quality system.
+Typically, I recommend implementing a new ISO 13485 quality system over six months.
+Still, recently I a few clients have requested my assistance with implementing a quality management system within four months.
+In November, I wrote an article about implementing a new ISO 13485 quality system.
 That article described implementing procedures for the first month.
 Specifically, the implementation of the following procedures was covered:

 - SYS-027, Purchasing